 The second entrainment scenario discussed in Umlauf and Burchard (2005) is essentially identical to the one just described, however, it starts from a two layer stratification.
-To use this kind of initial condition, first set analyt_method=2 in obs.nml, and specify the desired temperatures, t_1 and t_2 for the upper and lower layer, respectively.
-The thickness of the upper layer is z_t1 .
-For a pure two-layer stratification, set $z_t2=z_t1$, otherwise you will get a linear transition between the upper and the lower layer.
+To use this kind of initial condition, first set analyt\method=2 in obs.inp, and specify the desired temperatures, $t_1$ and $t_2$ for the upper and lower layer, respectively.
+The thickness of the upper layer is $z_t1$ .
+For a pure two-layer stratification, set $z_t2=z_t1$ , otherwise you will get a linear transition between the upper and the lower layer.

-For convective entrainment, you simply need to set the momentum flux, const_tx, to zero and specify an appropriate negative heat flux, const_heat, in airsea.nml, see Umlauf and Burchard (2005).
+For convective entrainment, you simply need to set the momentum flux, const\tx, to zero and specify an appropriate negative heat flux, const\heat, in airsea.inp, see Umlauf and Burchard (2005).

-If you run the KPP-model, some model parameters can be set in the extra input file kpp.nml found in kpp_nml/.
+If you run the KPP-model, some model parameters can be set in the extra input file kpp.inp found in kpp\inp/.
 With this model, the depth of the mixing layer depends mostly on the value of the critical bulk Richardson number that can also be set in this file.
 When you work with the KPP-model in free convection, don't forget to check if the pre-processor macro NONLOCAL is defined cppdefs.h (after changes in this file, don't forget to re-compile the whole code!).
 If NONLOCAL is defined, the KPP model also computes the non-local fluxes of heat (and salinity, if the salinity equation is active).
 In any case, the z-coordinate of the edges of the upper and lower mixing layers are given as zsbl and zbbl, respectively, in the netCDF output file.

-12.1.5 Estuarine dynamics
+10.1.5 Estuarine dynamics

-In this idealised experiment, an estuarine circulation is simulated, mainly in order to demonstrate how to use tracer advection and internal pressure gradients in GOTM, but also to show the basic physical process of tidal asymmetries and its impact on SPM dynamics.
+In this idealised experiment, an estuarine circulation is simulated, mainly in order to demonstrate how to use tracer advection and internal pressure gradients in GOTM.

 The average water depth is H = 15 m, the model is run for 10 days.
-The forcing is a M2 tide (of period 44714 s) which prescribes sinusoidal time series for the vertically averaged momentum in west-east direction with an amplitude of 1.5 m s^{-1} and an offset of 0.05 m s^{-1} directed to the west in order to simulate river run-off.
+The forcing is a M2 tide (of period 44714 s) which prescribes sinusoidal time series for the vertically averaged momentum in west-east direction with an amplitude of $1.5 \text{ m s}^{-1}$ and an offset of $0.05 \text{ m s}^{-1}$ directed to the west in order to simulate river run-off.
 The surface elevation is sinusoidal as well with an amplitude of 1 m and a phase shift of 1.5 hours compared to the velocity.
-A constant in time and space horizontal west-east salinity gradient of $-0.0005 \text{ ppt m}^{-1}$ is prescribed, advection
+A constant in time and space horizontal west-east salinity gradient of $-0.0005 \text{ ppt m}^{-1}$ is prescribed, advection of salinity is turned on.
+In order not to obtain negative salinities, relaxation to the initial salinity profile of 15 ppt is made.
+In order to avoid strong stratification near the surface, a small wind stress of $0.01027 \text{ N/m}^2$ is applied.